oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

   ![Add Pre-Authenticated Request info](./images/par-info.png "Add Pre-Authenticated Request info")

 8. A window will prompt with the URL of the pre-authenticated request.
-Copy this URL and save it locally, you will need it later to perform lab 4 tasks 2 and 5.
+Copy this URL and save it locally, you will need it later in lab 4.
 Click **Close**.

   ![Pre-Authenticated Request URL](./images/par-created.png "Pre-Authenticated Request URL")

 9. To check you have visibility into the file in your bucket, open another browser and go to the URL you copied previoulsy.
 The file should be automatically downloaded.
 You have already permissions to donwload and see the file as you have access to your encryption keys created in OCI from CTM.

-## Task 3: Create an Autonomoous Database with your own encryption keys
+## Task 3: Create an Autonomous Database with your own encryption keys

 Let's create now the Autonomous Database.
 In order to use customer-managed encryption for Autonomous Database, it is needed to create permissions to allow OCI Vault service to communicate with your Autonomoous Database.
 To do that, you need first to create a dynamic group and policies to provide access to the vault and keys for Autonomous Database instance.